-Blackboard support and help: Blackboard tutorials can be found on MySPC under http://ondemand.blackboard.com/students.htm.
+Blackboard support and help: Blackboard tutorials can be found on MySPC under Students>Distance Education.
+Once on the Distance Education page, click on Blackboard Learn 9 on menu to the right.
+Or access the tutorials at http://ondemand.blackboard.com/students.htm.
 When you log in to Blackboard there is a module (or box) that has help information on the My Blackboard Tab.
 You can also learn more about Blackboard Learn through the On Demand Learning Center.
-The On Demand Learning Center includes short, interactive video lessons called Quick Tutorials and short documents, called Getting Started Guides, designed to get you familiar with a feature in 15 minutes.
+The On Demand Learning Center includes short, interactive video lessons called Quick familiar with a feature in 15 minutes.